cioaonk/Sandboc/Forensics/Sept_Tool/README.md

 ```
 If an invalid input is given (numbers outside of 1-4, or anything else), the script will loop and continue to prompt for a valid input.

-Once an option is selected, the script will output a notification that the scan has executed, and the file that the scan is being saved to.
+Once an option is selected, the script will output a notification that the scan has executed, the actualy nmap command, and the filepath that the scan is stored at.

 ```
-Executing scan
-~/nmap_scans/scan_{TIMESTAMP}.txt
+Executing scan: nmap [FLAGS] [IPADDRESS] -oN [FILEPATH] Scan stored at /nmap_scans
 ```

 The script then records the nmap scan to the indicated file.